-As an author, getting the word out about your book can be daunting.
-I know, because I’ve been searching for that magic bullet to gain readership.
-In my searches, I’ve come across a few gems.
+As a self-published author, there are so many hats you need to wear in order to become successful.
+In my quest to make things easier, I’ve come across a few gems.
 Here are the author tools I’ve found that have helped me.
-I hope they’ll be helpful for you too.
+I hope they’ll be helpful for you, too.

 This tool lets you easily keep track of your books and other’s books so you can check on price points and statistics.
 Your book’s information is never more than a click away.
 I love this program!